yavorfingarov/Reprise/README.md

 ### Validation filter (.NET 7 only)

 It's also possible to add validation as a filter for all endpoints.
-This way, you don't need to manually inject the validator and validate.
+This way, you don't need to manually inject validators and validate.

 ```csharp
 app.MapEndpoints(options => options.AddValidationFilter());
 ```

-The filter is registered using an endpoint filter factory, so it will be invoked only on endpoints having a parameter of type for which a validator is found.
-If multiple parameters are validatable, only the first one will be handled by the filter.
+The filter is registered using an endpoint filter factory, so it will be invoked only on endpoints having parameters of type for which a validator is found.

 ## Exception handling